Abdrahmane-Allouche-20/Abdrahmane-Allouche-20/README.md

 # Hi there! <img src="https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif" width="30" />

 ## My name is Allouche Mohamed Abderrahmane 👨‍💻
-### Full Stack Web Developer | Code Artist | Batman (shhh 🤫)
+### Full Stack Web Developer

-I’m a Full Stack Developer who does it all—front-end, back-end, APIs, databases, animations—you name it.
-I craft beautiful user interfaces with **React** and **Tailwind CSS**, and build powerful back-end systems with **Node.js** and **MongoDB**.

-I don’t just write code—I solve problems, create experiences, and make the web a better place, one project at a time.
-I'm not tied to a single stack or tool.
-I learn fast, adapt even faster, and build with purpose.
+I’m a Full Stack Developer who does it all front-end, back-end, APIs, databases, animations you name it.
+From crafting beautiful UIs with React and Tailwind to building solid back-end systems with Node.js and MongoDB, I bring ideas to life with clean, efficient, and scalable code.
+I don’t just code I solve problems, design experiences, and make the web better, one project at a time.
+I’m not limited to one stack or one tool.
+I learn fast, adapt quickly, and build with purpose.

 ---